tenzin-choezin/tenzin-choezin/README.md

 🗺️ Traveling, exploring, and learning about new cities, countries, and cultures

-# Where to reach me 📬
+# How to reach me 📬
 LinkedIn: https://www.linkedin.com/in/tenzinchoezin/
 Email: tenzin.p.choezin@gmail.com